Season 5 Episode 5: A Trauma History Is Not an Excuse for Acting Abusively

-In this episode of Partnered with A Survivor, David & Ruth have an intimate discussion about how we can be emotionally & behaviorally responsible even when we have been trained into fear & reactivity through violence & abuse.
+In this episode of Partnered with a Survivor, David and Ruth have an intimate discussion about how we can be emotionally and behaviorally responsible even when we have been trained into fear and reactivity through violence and abuse.

 David and Ruth discuss:

-• How we need to drop binary definitions in order to prevent abusers from using their history of trauma as an excuse for current behaviors of coercive control & violence.
+• How we need to drop binary definitions in order to prevent abusers from using their history of trauma as an excuse for current behaviors of coercive control and violence.

 • The value of self-reflection on the impact of our behaviors when we are triggered back into a state of fear or defensiveness.